gumaerc-testorg/res.2-002-spring-2010/content/video_galleries/linear.md

 ## About ADINA

 This video course presents general theory and use of finite element procedures.
 However, the course refers in many parts to ADINA, a finite element program for general state-of-the-art linear and nonlinear, static and dynamic, and multi-physics analyses.
-Please see [ADINA R&D](http://www.adina.com/) for more information.
+Please see {{% resource_link "08bcc9e2-4c30-4822-af07-964ebaf66263" "ADINA R&D" %}} for more information.

 ## Study Guide Components